 During his doctoral and postdoctoral studies, Eri pursued his passion for photography privately.
 It was not until 2012 that Eri started to share his photographic work, motivated by growth of new social media channels, particularly Instagram, and mobile photography.
 In 2014, he organised the first European meeting of instagrammers (instameet) in Lisbon, Portugal.
 A year later, Eri was featured as the top creative account on instagram by the Huffington Post.
 After a busy and stimulating period in social media that included interactions with other artists, Eri withdrew to concentrate on shaping the concept of this artistic work.
 Shortly after, the first visions of his series of lonely houses started to appear.

-The first formal collection of works by Sejkko is called Debut (released January, 2017).
-Some of the work leading to this collection was presented in a group exhibit called Concept Home.
+Since then, Eri’s work has been featured regularly in major channels and international news, including Wired magazine, World Photography Organisation, the British Telegraph and The Guardian amongst others.
+Some of the work that is now part of Eri’s first artwork collection — Debut — was presented in a group exhibit called Concept Home.
 This exhibition was organised in the spring of 2016, and curated by Anna Mola, as a satellite event to the Venice Bienale.